 - Principal business activity and business code

 - Date you started the business.

 The purpose of this section is to calculate the business income/loss for the tax year.
 To do so, you need to provide details about your income and expenses.
 Most of this information will come directly from your profit and loss report that we discussed in the previous section.
-If you use accounting software like QuickBooks, run this report and use it to complete this section.
+If you use accounting software like QuickBooks, read this article on how to prepare a profit and loss statement and use it to complete this section.

 The purpose of this section is to provide the IRS with the details of all assets, liabilities, and equity of the business as of the end of the tax year.
 If you use an accounting program like QuickBooks Online, this information will come directly from your Balance Sheet report.

-As discussed previously, do not complete Schedule M-1 if you answered no to all four parts of question 6 in Schedule B. In general, there will be some differences between what a corporation reports on financial statements as profit vs. what a corporation’s actual taxable profit is.
+Do not complete Schedule M-1 if you answered no to all four parts of question 6 in Schedule B. In general, there will be some differences between what a corporation reports on financial statements as profit vs.a corporation’s actual taxable profit.
 This is primarily due to the fact that there are some income and expense items that may be reportable for book purposes but not deductible for tax purposes and vice versa.

 The Bottom Line

-After reading this article, you should have a pretty good idea of who is required to complete Form 1065, what information and documentation you should have handy, and how to complete the primary sections of Form 1065.
+After reading this article, you should have a pretty good idea of who is required to complete Form 1065.
+This includes knowing what information and documentation you should have handy.
+You can now manually fill out IRS Form 1065